Parkman328/johnpark.io/README.md

 # johnpark.io
 www.johnpark.io

-This is default repo for johnpark
+This is default repo for johnpark internal portfolio